Educational Psychology: 20 Things Educators Need To Know About How Students Learn

 16. Create Hunger And Curiosity

-When students are interested in a subject, their ability to learn greatly increases.
+We know from educational psychology, as well as simple observation, that when students are interested in a subject their ability to learn greatly increases.
 They have more focus, tenacity, initiative, engagement, and investment in the material.
 Teachers can give students the freedom to choose their own topics, which enhances a class that may be stuck in a rut or lacking motivation.